Seed Rematriation Using a Participatory Conservation Model

 • Sustainable Communities: community development, leadership development, local and regional food systems, partnerships, quality of life, social networks

-Seed Savers Exchange (IA) will research histories and uses of varieties in our seed collection that originated with Indigenous communities and have over time been separated from these communities.
-We will partner with Native non-profit Dream of Wild Health (MN), farmer Becky Webster of the Oneida Nation (WI), and the Meskwaki Nation (IA), to regenerate varieties from seed over the 2020 growing season.
-At the end of the season, all partners will harvest and save seed for the seed bank at Seed Savers Exchange as well as rematriation to the farmers and the communities where they originated.
-Through this participatory conservation process, all partners will be demonstrating, sharing and educating others about diverse methods for planting, growing and pollinating crops, as well as harvesting and saving seed.
-The project will include a broadly publicized field day at Seed Savers Exchange’s Heritage Farm (IA) to demonstrate the process and provide education around rare crop regeneration, corn hand pollination, and growing for seed.
+Seed Savers Exchange (IA) researched histories and uses of varieties in our seed collection to determine which may have originated with Indigenous communities and over time been separated from these communities.
+We partnered with Native non-profit Dream of Wild Health (MN), farmer Becky Webster of the Oneida Nation (WI), and the Meskwaki Nation (IA), to regenerate varieties from seed over the 2020 growing season.
+At the end of the season, all partners harvested and saved seed for the seed bank at Seed Savers Exchange as well as rematriated seed to the communities where they originated.
+Through this participatory conservation process, all partners demonstrated, shared, and educated others about diverse methods for planting, growing and pollinating crops, as well as harvesting and saving seed.
+The project partners produced a brochure and a video.
 This project contributes to Indigenous communities being able to build agricultural sustainability and food sovereignty through active participation in crop and seed selection and regeneration.

-• Research and grow 20 Indigenous crop varieties at Heritage Farm and 15 or more varieties at partner sites,
+• Research and grow 9 Indigenous crop varieties at Heritage Farm and 18 varieties at partner sites,

 • Share and demonstrate organic growing, corn hand pollination, and other planting/growing/harvesting/seed saving techniques among partners,